gitlost-murali/gitlost-murali/README.md

 About me:

-- 🔭 T-shaped engineer.
+- T-shaped engineer. _Deployed a highly scalable ML application that helps ecologists in detecting bird migration patterns.
+Scalable upto 400 nodes._
-- 🔭 Currently working on a deidentification project in Healthcare.
+- 🔭 Data Scientist with research interests in NLP. _Currently working on a deidentification project in Healthcare.
+Always interested in improving under-resource setting._
 - 🌱 I dedicate this year(Aug 2020 - 21) to be an End-to-End Data Scientist, good at Software Engineering practices, MLOps(Kubernetes, etc) & [Blogging](https://gitlost-murali.github.io/blogs/).
 - 💬 Ask me about NLP/ML/any recent news.
 - 📫 How to reach me: connect@gitlostmurali.com or kmanoharmurali@gmail.com